You are here: Visitor Information > Accessibility > Attractions & Activities Accessibility

 Water-Based Experiences for Everyone

-Stand Up Paddleboarding (SUP): Sessions with inflatable seats and stabilisers, making it safe and enjoyable for all.
+The aim is to make the activity as accessible as is possible.
+Stand Up Paddleboarding (SUP) sessions with inflatable seats and stabilisers, making it safe and enjoyable for all.
 As a mobile company, wthey bring the boards to you.
-The qualified instructors can guide you on a range of Cornish rivers, beaches, and coves—choosing the best location based on tide and weather conditions to give you the best possible experience.
+The qualified instructors can guide you on a range of Cornish rivers, beaches, and coves - choosing the best location based on tide and weather conditions to give you the best possible experience.

 Coasteering: Prefer something more adventurous?
 Try Coasteering in Newquay with Dave, their expert instructor with over 15 years of experience on this stunning stretch of coastline.
 Each trip is unique and tailored to the conditions and your comfort level.